19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (i) any proceedings specified in the order which, but for the order, the District Court would not have jurisdiction to hear and determine by reason only of the fact that the amount involved exceeds the monetary limit of its jurisdiction; or

-(ii) any proceedings relating to any of the matters referred to in section 17(a) to (e);
+(ii) any proceedings relating to any of the matters referred to in section 17(b) or (c);

+[Act 27 of 2014 wef 01/10/2014]

+(aa) may confer jurisdiction on a Family Court to hear and determine any proceedings specified in the order which, but for the order, the Family Court would not have jurisdiction to hear and determine;

+[Act 27 of 2014 wef 01/10/2014]

-(b) may make such provision governing appeals relating to proceedings transferred to the District Court (including provisions restricting the right of appeal) as the Chief Justice thinks fit; and
+(b) may make such provision governing appeals relating to proceedings transferred to the District Court or Family Court (including provisions restricting the right of appeal) as the Chief Justice thinks fit; and

+[Act 27 of 2014 wef 01/10/2014]

-(c) may make such incidental provision for the transfer of the proceedings to the District Court (including matters relating to procedure and costs) as the Chief Justice thinks fit.
+(c) may make such incidental provision for the transfer of the proceedings to the District Court or Family Court (including matters relating to procedure and costs) as the Chief Justice thinks fit.

 [16/93; 36/2004]

+[Act 27 of 2014 wef 01/10/2014]

 Further Arguments